Garry Gillard > genealogy >

 Here are Will and Davie, already fatherless, and possibly in Victoria, where their mother had to go to survive.

 Will had to go to work on a farm, possibly at Trayning, prolly as soon as legally possible, the day after he turned 14 - as was the case with his younger brother.
 Dave mentions that they had a holiday together: "21: Came to Perth met Will who came down from Yundamindra and we had a holiday together."
 I think this might be the (only) photographic record.
 That's Will in the middle, with Dave on our right, and an unidentified chap on our left.
+If Dave was 21, Will was 22 - the age at which he died, so this is right at the end of his short life.

 Here are the lads with the young ladies they holidayed with (still assuming).
 I've been told the young lady next to David is his first cousin Ellen Raftis (Nell/Nellie.)
 I have no information about the other people in the photograph - except of course Will, sitting down front, on our right.